Improve the performance of the workflow archiving data from dataturbine to metacat

 So i'm planning to include the EcogridWriter changes and the new version of the workflow in the sensor-view release.
 I've spliced in the nice end display results that Jing created for the old workflow.

-#10 Updated by Derik Barseghian about 7 years ago
+#10 Updated by Derik Barseghian over 7 years ago

 I forgot to add that the auth error was due to dc=edu instead of dc=org, when trying to save to dev2.